Walking, traffic vibration, wind, and other factors can cause floors and buildings to sway significantly, often due to a phenomenon called "resonance.

 Take the case of resonance caused by floor swaying due to walking.

-For example, assuming a walking tempo of 2 steps per second (2 Hz), a force with excitation force components at integer multiples of 2 Hz, such as 2, 4, and 6 Hz, is input to the floor (Figure 2).
-If the natural frequency of the floor coincides with these excitation force components, the floor will resonate and sway significantly.
+For example, assuming a walking tempo of 2 steps per second (2 Hz), a force with excitation force components at integer multiples of 2 Hz, such as 2 Hz, 4 Hz, and 6 Hz, is input to the floor (Figure 2).
+When the natural frequency of the floor and these excitation force components coincide, the floor resonates and shaking increases significantly.

 Incidentally, resonance can also be avoided by lowering the natural frequency of the floor.
-However, lowering the natural frequency of the floor is not a good method because it makes the floor more delicate (easier to sway), and thus the swaying itself may increase even if resonance is avoided.
+However, lowering the natural frequency of the floor will make the floor more delicate (more prone to swaying).
+Even if resonance is avoided, the shaking itself may increase, and this is not a good method.